Digital Permanence

 When a user dies, their Network Estate freezes at its highest earned level.
 No degradation occurs.
 No copies are removed.
 The replication factor and base ratio are locked at the moment of death.
 The Avatar and Mind are sealed inside the estate, which persists exactly as it was, served by the network for as long as copies exist.

 The Identity Key dies with you, because it was on your device and in your memory.
 No new content can be signed in your name, which is exactly right: nobody should be able to add words to your Mind after you are gone.
-The Estate Key can be pre-arranged for family custody through distributed key generation, where the key is split into shares held by multiple family members so no single person holds the full key.
-This allows descendants to continue hosting the estate and leveling it up.
-If no arrangement is made, the estate freezes forever, which is the default path to immortality without inheritance.
+The Estate Key is also local to your device, and the protocol does not implement any custody, inheritance, or family-sharing mechanism.
+If you want descendants to continue hosting your estate, you must export the key yourself before you die, to a USB drive, a paper backup, or a trusted person.
+The protocol treats the Estate Key the same way Bitcoin treats wallet keys: yours to manage, yours to share, yours to lose.
+If no key was shared, the estate freezes forever at its eternal floor, which is the default path to immortality without inheritance.

 This was a deliberate design decision.
 An earlier version of the protocol applied degradation to all offline users equally, living or dead.
 That was changed because punishing the dead contradicts the core mission.
 Families should not lose their loved one's earned benefits simply because the person is no longer alive to host.